When does Euphoria season 3 come out?

 Series three will feature Jacob Elordi, Hunter Schafer and Sydney Sweeney

 It's fair to say that HBO show Euphoria had us all hooked back in 2022, when season two aired, and quickly left us all wanting more.
-After what felt like an eternity, bosses began to share dribs and drabs of production updates late last year - with them officially confirming that production had begun in February.
-Not only that, but we' got a first look image to whet the whistle, and now we have a release month to look forward to.
+After what felt like an eternity, bosses began to share dribs and drabs of production updates in late 2024 - with them officially confirming that production had begun in February 2025.
+Not only that, but we' got a first look image to whet the whistle, and now we finally have a start date!

 When is it out?